This article was updated on July 12, 2018.

 Using Overtime Strategically

 Many employers use overtime to cover for absences or allow employees to catch up on missed work.
-But rather than using overtime as a last-minute approach to playing catch up, businesses can benefit by being more strategic.
+But rather than using overtime as a last-minute approach to playing catch up, businesses can benefit by being more strategic and by analyzing overtime costs.
 To use overtime strategically, determine how you might use it over the long term to meet production demands at certain times of the year or to fulfill uncharacteristically large orders.

 With an integrated, cloud-based HR system, leaders can quickly access a wealth of data and leverage it to keep costs down.
 Here are a few strategic steps you can take to better maximize your use of overtime: